boydjc/TDACPP/README.md

 	<i>true to return extended hours data, false for regular market hours only.
 Default is true</i>
 </details>

-The Candle struct has the following attribues:
+The Candle struct has the following attributes:

 ```C++
 struct Candle {